DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mgs/dialog_settings_block.md

 settings dialog {}
 ```

-These are a means of defining [dialog properties](../dialogs/dialog_properties) ahead of time so the dialogs themselves can be very lean.
+These are a means of defining dialog parameters ahead of time so the dialogs themselves can be very lean.

 Inside the block body are [dialog settings target blocks](../mgs/dialog_settings_target_block) in any order.
 For example: